These are the best places to travel this summer

 Best beaches for adventurers

-You can’t go wrong with big-hitter Palawan, with attractions neatly packaged into organized tours.
-Kayak into secret coves to find empty beaches bordered by rugged limestone cliffs at El Nido, then dive into the glassy waters of Kayangan Lake or snorkel over shipwrecks in Coron.
+You can’t go wrong with big-hitter Palawan, the sinuous island running southeast from the Visayas towards Borneo, with attractions neatly packaged into organized tours.
+Kayak into secret coves to find empty beaches bordered by rugged limestone cliffs at El Nido, then dive into the glassy waters of Kayangan Lake or snorkel over WWII shipwrecks on the offshore island of Coron.

 Gorgeous beaches abound.
-On the mainland, try Nacpan Beach, a 4km (2.5-mile) crescent-shaped strip of creamy golden sand framed by azure waters.
-On the northwest coast, San Vicente shelters the country’s longest white sand beach; you could clock up almost 20,000 steps strolling the entire 14km (9-mile) stretch of Long Beach, but you may be content to simply doze off in a hammock instead.
+On the mainland, try Nacpan Beach, a 4km (2.5-mile) crescent-shaped strip of creamy golden sand framed by azure waters, just north of the karst-lined bay at El Nido.
+On the northwest coast, San Vicente shelters the country’s biggest expanse of white sand – you could clock up almost 20,000 steps strolling the entire 14km (9-mile) stretch of Long Beach, but you may be content to simply doze off in a hammock instead.

 2. Boracay